°F

 Cumulus (Cu)

-• Cumulus clouds are low level clouds, composed of water droplets.
+• Low-level clouds composed of water droplets.

 • Indicate fair weather unless they grow vertically.